btarg/BlazeBot/README.md

 # Loading/Unloading an extension (cog)
 Use the commands `load` or add to `startup_extensions` in config.py to load an extension.
 Unload them with the `unload` command.

+# Starting the bot
+On Windows, the bot can be started using the `BlazeBot-Windows.bat` file.

+I reccommend on any other system that you use [Thonny](http://thonny.org) or IDLE.